Thomas R. Metcalf

-Thomas R. Metcalf (born May 31, 1934) is a historian of South Asia, especially colonial India, and of the British Empire.
-Metcalf is the Emeritus Sarah Kailath Professor of India Studies and Professor of History at the University of California, Berkeley.
-He is the author of Imperial Connections: India in the Indian Ocean Arena, 1860-1920 (2008), A Concise History of Modern India (with Barbara Metcalf, 2006), Forging the Raj: Essays on British India in the Heyday of Empire (2005), Ideologies of the Raj (1997), and other books on the history of colonial India.
+Thomas R. Metcalf (May 31, 1934 – June 18, 2026) was an American historian of South Asia, especially colonial India, and of the British Empire.
+Metcalf was the Emeritus Sarah Kailath Professor of India Studies and professor of history at the University of California, Berkeley.
+He was the author of Imperial Connections: India in the Indian Ocean Arena, 1860-1920 (2008), A Concise History of Modern India (with Barbara Metcalf, 2006), Forging the Raj: Essays on British India in the Heyday of Empire (2005), Ideologies of the Raj (1997), and other books on the history of colonial India.

-He was educated at Amherst College, the University of Cambridge and Harvard University.
-He is married to historian Barbara D. Metcalf.
+Metcalf was educated at Amherst College, the University of Cambridge and Harvard University.
+He completed his doctoral research at Harvard, with supervision from David Owen.
+His dissertation was written up for publication as a book, The aftermath of revolt: India, 1857-1870, published in 1964.

+Metcalf was married to historian Barbara D. Metcalf, who survives him.
+Metcalf died June 18, 2026, at the age of 92.